 The prerequisite for a financial statement to be included in the data pool is that the differentiation in the methods used to record balance sheet and income statements satisfies minimum criteria which are essentially based on the reporting requirements laid down in the German Commercial Code (Handelsgesetzbuch) for large corporations.
 The financial statements, which are from various sources and, if necessary, reported in a special item classification format, are correspondingly transformed into a standardised item classification format.
 The ratios in the balance sheet and the income statement are mainly the items which large corporations are required to report pursuant to Sections 266 and 275 of the Commercial Code.
-The definitions of items used in calculating the ratios are given in the overview (see sheet "Definitions of items").

-Notes on individual items Selected ratios from the income statement
+Notes on individual items

+Selected ratios from the income statement